danigrande/ai-product-strategy/02-the-moat/data-flywheel.md

 | **Network** | Does each new user / team make the product better for everyone? | Isolated | Strong network effects | _2_/5 |

 ### Correction Loop - _3_/5

+Based on the current architecture of your codebase (specifically chat.tsx, AILog.js, and ChatbotFeedback.js), here is the honest assessment of your feedback loop:

+Do users "fix" AI outputs?
+No. Users do not have the ability to directly edit or rewrite the AI's output to show it what it should have said.
+They can only provide a binary rating (👍 or 👎) and optionally type a reason via the ChatbotFeedbackSheet in chat.tsx.

+Is that signal captured and reused?
+Captured: Yes.
+Reused: No (not automatically).
+Every time a user votes, the signal is securely saved to your MongoDB ChatbotFeedback collection, linked directly to the message, the user, and the original prompt (via AILog).
+However, the AI Engine (groqEngine.js) does not currently look up past "upvoted" interactions to improve its future answers (few-shot prompting), nor is there an automated script that fine-tunes the model on this data.

+Score: 3 out of 5
+I would rate your current system a 3 (Captured for Manual Review).

+Here is what the 1-to-5 scale looks like, and where you stand:

+1 - No Capture: The bot speaks into the void.
+(You are past this) 2 - Passive Capture: You log the prompts, but users can't rate them.
+(You are past this) 3 - Active Capture for Manual Review (YOU ARE HERE): You successfully capture human preference (RLHF data) alongside the exact prompts and context.
+You, as the developer, can look at a dashboard, see that users are downvoting Tomás Roncero for being too repetitive, and manually tweak the system prompt in groqEngine.js.
+4 - Dynamic Reuse (Prompt Injection): The engine dynamically searches the database for the 3 most highly-upvoted past interactions for that specific group, and injects them into the prompt as examples.
+(You are not doing this yet).
+5 - Automated Retraining: An automated pipeline periodically takes all upvoted outputs, formats them into a JSONL dataset, and runs a DPO (Direct Preference Optimization) fine-tuning job on a local model, deploying the new weights automatically.
+(You are not doing this yet).
+How to get to a 4 easily:
+If you want to immediately increase your moat without building a complex retraining pipeline, you can update groqEngine.js to do Dynamic Few-Shot Prompting.
+When generating a response for a user, query the database for 1 or 2 messages to that specific user that received an "Upvote", and inject them into the prompt: "Here are examples of past jokes this user found funny: [Insert past upvoted outputs].
+Match this tone."

 **What you capture today: Users can thumbsup or thumbsdown the messages from the Agent.
 When thumbsdown they can also select the reason.**
 **How it compounds:**

 ### Preference Loop - _4_/5
 **What you capture today: In the chat, I capture the las 100 messages from each user and with a RAG I pass them over to the Agent to provide tailored responses.
 Users can also select preferences on the tone & personality of the Agent.**